Exhore/Lesser/README.md

 This application is a SPA.
 It runs on InertiaJS technology, which is a 'glue' between the front-end and back-end (vue + laravel).
 This makes the program feel responsive and fast.

-Theres a list of characteristics of this app

  - 📱 Web is <b>responsive</b> with all kind of devices.
  - 🏃 <b>Faster</b> than light 💡 - being a SPA, the app runs smoothly!
  - 🔒 Secure storage - Users can be registered with <b>2FA</b> for secure their accounts and sessions.